ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 +--{: .standout}
 This page is (I believe) original research.
-Suggestions, corrections, and additions are very welcome.
-In particular, if you have suggestions for a better name than SEAR, or if you've seen a similar theory somewhere else, please mention it!  -- [[Mike Shulman]]
+Suggestions, corrections, and additions are very welcome.  -- [[Mike Shulman]] =--
-=--

 * a table of contents